 The National Planning Practice Guidance (NPPG) provides additional detail to the NPPF.
-The section entitled "Ensuring the vitality of town centres" is most relevant for retail planning, and sets out that the following indicators, and their changes over time, are relevant in assessing the health of town centres:
+The section 'Ensuring the vitality of town centres' sets out that the following indicators are relevant in assessing the health of town centres:

-- diversity of uses; - proportion of vacant street level property; - commercial yields on non-domestic property; - customers' views and behaviour; - retailer representation and intentions to change representation; - commercial rents; - pedestrian flows; - accessibility; - perception of safety and occurrence of crime; and - state of town centre environmental quality.
+- diversity of uses; - proportion of vacant street level property; commercial yields on nondomestic property; customers' views and behaviour; - retailer representation and intentions to change representation; commercial rents; - pedestrian flows; accessibility; - perception of safety and occurrence of crime; and state of town centre environmental quality.

-Both the NPPF and NPPG can be accessed at http://planningguidance.planninggortal.gov.uk/
+Both the NPPF and NPPG can be accessed at http://planningguidance.planningportal.gov.uk/